-The Bonds are secured by and payable from fixed, semiannual lease rental payments (the "Lease Rentals") to be paid by the Metropolitan School District of Washington Township (the "School Corporation") directly to U.S. Bank National Association, in Indianapolis, Indiana (the "Trustee") under a Trust Indenture between the Building Corporation and the Trustee dated as of August 1, 2018 (the "Trust Indenture") and a Lease (hereinafter defined) between the School Corporation and the Building Corporation, and in accordance with Indiana Code Title 20, Article 47, Chapter 3.
-Such Lease Rentals are payable from unlimited ad valorem property taxes levied on all taxable property within the School Corporation in an amount sufficient to pay the Lease Rentals as they become due.
+The Bonds are secured by and payable from fixed, semiannual lease rental payments (the "Lease Rentals") to be paid by the Salem Community Schools (the "School Corporation") directly to U.S. Bank National Association, in Louisville, Kentucky (the "Trustee") under a Trust Indenture between the Building Corporation and the Trustee dated as of April 1, 2004 (the "Original Indenture"), as supplemented by a First Supplemental Trust Indenture dated as of August 1, 2005 (the "First Supplemental Indenture"), as supplemented by a Second Supplemental Trust Indenture dated as of August 1, 2012 (the "Second Supplemental Indenture"), and as supplemented by a Third Supplemental Trust Indenture dated as of December 1, 2018 (the "Third Supplemental Indenture") (collectively, the "Trust Indenture") and a Lease (hereinafter defined) between the School Corporation and the Building Corporation, and in accordance with Indiana Code Title 20, Article 47, Chapter 3.
+Such Lease Rentals are payable from ad valorem property taxes levied on all taxable property within the School Corporation in an amount sufficient to pay the Lease Rentals as they become due.
 The levy of taxes by the School Corporation to pay the Lease Rentals is mandatory under Indiana law.
 However, see "PROCEDURES FOR PROPERTY ASSESSMENT, TAX LEVY AND COLLECTION" and "CIRCUIT BREAKER TAX CREDIT" herein.
 The Bonds are additionally secured by a first mortgage lien on the Leased Property (hereinafter defined).
 The Bonds shall not constitute an indebtedness of the School Corporation within the meaning of the provisions and limitations of the constitution of the State of Indiana.

 The Bonds will be issued only as fully registered bonds, and when issued, will be registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC").
 Purchases of beneficial interests in the Bonds will be made in book-entry-only form in the denomination of \$5,000 or any integral multiple thereof.
 Purchasers of beneficial interests in the Bonds (the "Beneficial Owners") will not receive physical delivery of certificates representing their interests in the Bonds.
 Interest on the Bonds will be payable semiannually on January 15 and July 15 of each year, beginning July 15, 2019.
-Principal and interest will be disbursed on behalf of the Building Corporation by U.S. Bank National Association, in Indianapolis, Indiana (the "Registrar" and "Paying Agent").
+Principal and interest will be disbursed on behalf of the Building Corporation by U.S. Bank National Association, in Louisville, Kentucky (the "Registrar" and "Paying Agent").
 Interest on the Bonds will be paid by check, mailed one business day prior to the interest payment date or by wire transfer to depositories.
-The principal of and premium, if any, on the Bonds shall be payable in lawful money of the United States of America at the designated corporate trust office of the Paying Agent or by wire transfer to depositories who present the bonds at least two business days prior to the payment date.
+The principal of and premium, if any, on the Bonds shall be payable in lawful money of the United States of America at the designated corporate trust office of the Paying Agent or by wire transfer to depositories who present the Bonds at least two business days prior to the payment date.
 Interest on, together with the principal of, the Bonds will be paid directly to DTC by the Paying Agent so long as DTC or its nominee is the registered owner of the Bonds.
 The final disbursement of such payments to the Beneficial Owners of the Bonds will be the responsibility of the DTC Participants and the Indirect Participants.
 See "BOOK-ENTRY-ONLY SYSTEM".
-The Bonds will be subject to optional redemption prior to maturity, as more fully described herein.
+The Bonds are not subject to optional redemption prior to maturity.
 The Bonds issued as "Term Bonds" are subject to mandatory sinking fund redemption as more fully described herein.